-The Alternative Route Conditional Scholarship program is designed for career changers and for individuals already working in the school system who want to transition to teaching by enrolling in an alternative route teacher preparation program.
+The Alternative Routes Conditional Scholarship program is designed for career changers and for individuals already working in the school system who want to transition to teaching by enrolling in an alternative route teacher preparation program.
 Currently, scholarships are designated to alternative route providers that have been awarded block grants through PESB.
 For scholarship availability, contact the grant programs directly or inquire through PESB.

 Pipeline for Paraeducators Conditional Scholarship Program

 The Pipeline for Paraeducators Conditional Scholarship program is designed for paraeducators who have at least three years of classroom experience and have not yet earned a college degree.
 The program provides funding of up to $4,000 per year toward earning an Associate of Arts degree, which is an entry requirement for enrollment in an Alternative Route 1 teacher preparation program.
 Recipients are expected to continue on to earn their certification and fulfill a teaching service obligation in exchange for receiving the scholarship.
-The 2018-19 Parapipeline application deadlines are September 1, 2018; December 11, 2018; March 5, 2019; and May 7, 2019.
+The 2018-19 Parapipeline application deadlines are September 1, 2018; December 11, 2018; March 5, 2019; May 7, 2019; and June 7, 2019.